PricelessToolkit/SOILSENS-V5W/README.md

    - Click **SET DRY SOIL**.
    - Click **Save Configuration** to store the dry calibration value.
 6. For the wet calibration point:
-   - Water the soil to the maximum moisture level you want to allow. **For best accuracy, let it soak for a couple of hours.**
+   - Water the soil to the maximum moisture level you want to allow. **For best accuracy, let it soak for 15 - 30 minutes.**
    - Reopen the web configuration page as described in the configuration section above.
    - Click **SET WET SOIL**.
 7. Click **Save Configuration** to store both calibration values.